ballerina-platform/ballerina-distribution/examples/graphql-interfaces/graphql_interfaces.md

 # GraphQL service - Interfaces

 The Ballerina GraphQL module allows defining GraphQL interface types.
 An interface specifies a set of fields that multiple object types can include.
-In Ballerina, interfaces are defined using `distinct` `service` objects, and the fields of the interfaces are defined as resource method definitions.
+In Ballerina, interfaces are defined using `distinct` `service` objects and the fields of the interfaces are defined as resource method definitions.
 Objects that are implementing the interfaces must implement the `resource` methods defined in the `service` objects.
 The Ballerina type inclusion includes the interface type to an object type.
 Use an interface to return a type that consists of a set of possible types with common fields.

 ::: code graphql_interfaces.bal :::